Zernike.plotconfig — Constant

 ε = r₂/r₁ where r₂ is the new smaller radius, r₁ the original

-For elliptical pupils (usually the result of measuring the wavefront off-axis), the major radius is defined such that it equals the radius of the circle and so ω[1] is the fraction of the circular pupil covered by the minor radius (this is approximated well by a cosine projection factor for angles up to 40 degrees); ω[2] is then the direction of the stretching applied under transformation in converting the ellipse to a circle before fitting the expansion coefficients.
+For elliptical pupils (usually the result of measuring the wavefront off-axis), the semi-major axis is defined such that it equals the radius of the circle and so ω[1] is the fraction of the circular pupil covered by the semi-minor axis (this is approximated well by a cosine projection factor for angles up to 40 degrees); ω[2] is then the direction of the stretching applied under transformation in converting the ellipse to a circle before fitting the expansion coefficients.

 The transformed expansion coefficients are computed using a fast and accurate algorithm suitable for high orders; it is based on a formulation presented by Lundström & Unsbo (2007) doi:10.1364/JOSAA.24.000569.